shka/python-shka-gadgets-openstackclient/README.rst

 .. code:: shell

-    openstack vanilla resize --flavor standard.xxlarge test
+    openstack vanilla resize --flavor standard.xxlarge --login ubuntu test

 You can resize ``test`` when you need more power, if the project supports it.
+The ``./vanilla`` folder would be mounted again.

 .. code:: shell